1 - Quick Start

 4. Download the setup script from the github repository and run it to create the RHDH secret and label the GitOps namespaces:

-wget https://raw.githubusercontent.com/parodos-dev/orchestrator-helm-operator/main/hack/setup.sh -O /tmp/setup.sh && chmod u+x /tmp/setup.sh
+wget https://raw.githubusercontent.com/parodos-dev/orchestrator-helm-operator/release-1.2/hack/setup.sh -O /tmp/setup.sh && chmod u+x /tmp/setup.sh

 Run the script: